To see Part 1, Rack of Australian Lamb, click HERE

 To peel or not to peel

 I usually peel the carrots first.
 I process them “peel on” sometimes, but that only works if you plan on carving them into those little shapes.
-Peeling a sous vide processed carrot is possible, but doing it raw is a lot easier.
-Let’s just say it offers no benefit.
+Peeling a sous vide processed carrot is possible, but let’s just say it offers no benefit.
+Doing it raw is a lot easier.
 Sous vide processed carrots can be served immediately after processing if desired, and you can safely put salt and butter in the bag if you like.
 I don’t.
 People who are familiar with my work know that I process naked (the food, not me) and stockpile almost everything.

 The same safe cooling procedures apply–submerge the processed packages in iced water until they achieve 70 F/21 C and then refrigerate at 40 F/4 C until service.
 They can be reheated in a sous vide bath, but I almost never do that.
 I cut carrots down and reheat in boiling water, a hot pan, or even the microwave oven that everybody pretends they never use.
 I know, it just came with the house.
 I know, what a hack.
 It’s a Brave New World.